AndreRdz7/365DaysOfCodingJournal/GOAL.md

 ## Projects/Achievements to make

+- Online Grader for C, Java and Python
 - Simod functionality expansion
 - Co-author of a scientific paper on Business Process Management analysis
 - C language interpreter